Urethane Bowling Balls: Why, When and How…

 A bowling ball is made up of the coverstock, also called the finish of the ball, and the weight block resides within the bowling ball to provide it heft and balance.

 This makes Urethane bowling balls great for hooking and getting into splits.
-That is why professionals and beginners prefer Urethane finish bowling balls over other materials like plastic and reactive resin.
+That is why professionals and beginners prefer it.
+Urethane finishes bowling balls over materials like plastic and reactive resin.

 Benefits of Using a Urethane Bowling Ball